dortania/OpenCore-Legacy-Patcher/docs/VENTURA-DROP.md

 Refer to [this pull request](https://github.com/dortania/OpenCore-Legacy-Patcher/pull/999) and [this GitHub issue](https://github.com/dortania/OpenCore-Legacy-Patcher/issues/1008#issue-1400530902) to see up-to-date status and information about issues with Ventura.

-The team is doing their best to investigate the following issues, however no estimated time can be provided.
+The team is doing their best to investigate and fix the aforementioned issues, however no estimated time can be provided.

 ### Currently broken hardware